The Advantage Differences Between Interstate & Intrastate Trucking

 Why Are the Differences Between Interstate & Intrastate Trucking Important?

-It’s crucial for trucking companies to distinguish interstate and intrastate trucking.
+It’s crucial for trucking companies to distinguish between interstate and intrastate trucking.
 Why?
 Because there are many laws and rules related to both concepts of commerce.
 Motor carriers must adhere to all these DOT/FMCSA laws and rules.
 Otherwise, a company can face severe fines and penalties.
 Every truck driver must make sure that he or she adheres to all trucking regulations.
 That is the basis of trucking compliance.
 Carriers have to ensure that they know which laws apply to their drivers.
 Doing so will protect the financial well-being of any carrier.
 Also, visit Driver Qualification Files.

 Does your trucking company engage in interstate trucking?
 If so, then it’s subject to all FMCSR rules and regulations.
 “FMCSR” refers to the Federal Motor Carrier Safety Association.
 Now, say that your trucking company only takes part in intrastate commerce.
 This means a carrier isn’t subject to FMCSA and FMCSR rules and regulations.
 Instead, a company must adhere to individual state rules and laws.
 Here’s an example.
 Let’s say you own an intrastate trucking company in Texas.
 In this case, your carrier must refer to TMCSR rules and laws.
 What does “TMCSR” stand for?
 It stands for “Texas Motor Carrier Safety Regulations.”
 The Texas Department of Public Safety puts those regulations in place for carriers.
-Also visit how to get TEXAS dot number.
+Also, visit how to get the TEXAS dot number.

 Each Interstate Transportation Company Needs a DOT Number

 Let’s go over which type of carrier needs a DOT Number.
 The following conditions apply to any company in interstate commerce.
 A vehicle with a GVWR exceeding 10,0001 pounds needs a DOT Number.
 So does a truck that transports more than eight people for money.
 Even a truck that transports more than fifteen people for free needs a DOT Number.
+Federal rules stipulate that even within a single state, the driver's intent of transportation across state lines plays a pivotal role in defining interstate commerce.

 Does your vehicle have a safety permit/transport hazardous material in intrastate commerce?
 If so, that vehicle must also have a USDOT Number.
 Keep in mind that some states have different rules and regulations than other states.
 Here’s an example.
 Certain states make all interstate commercial vehicles have DOT Numbers.
 You can find out more information by contacting your state licensing agency.